 Can Katy change the course of history and prevent a tragedy in a terrifying air raid?
 And can Katy and her brother make it back home?’

-That is the ‘blurb’ from ’KATY PARKER AND THE HOUSE THAT CRIED’ by Margaret Mulligan who visited Blakehill again on Thursday 25th January 2018.
+That is the ‘blurb’ from ’KATY PARKER AND THE HOUSE THAT CRIED’ by Margaret Mulligan who visited Blakehill again to launch a writing competition.

 The novel is a historical time-travel tale and its author challenged the children to write their own!